elasticio/elasticio.github.io/content/_getting-started/quota-overview.md

 Note, that you can set the Workspace quota higher than Contract quota, but there is no practical sense in doing so.
 Workspace quota will just become redundant.

 ## Resource Usage
 You can see the actual resource usage on the dedicated page.
 The usage is shown per Contract, per Workspace and per Flow.
+Also, you don't really need to keep an eye on the usage page all the time, because the quota service will notify you on different steps of approach to the limit.